Hello, how can we help you?

 3. Select a data collection and, in the 3rd quadrant, click on the button.

-Creating an automatic event log
+Generating an event log automatically

 1. Access the Execution > Data collection (SP006) menu.

-5. Click on the Save and next characteristic button.
+4. Click on the Save and next characteristic button.

-8. After doing that, click on the Save button.
+7. Click on the Save button.

-Thus, it is possible to note that, while the manual event log will be used to identify a problem, the automatic event log will be triggered when the rules are not met.
+By taking these steps, it is possible to notice that, whereas the manual event log is filled out by the user to identify a problem, the automatic event log is activated when the rules are not followed.
+For further details, access the Configuring the event log rules article.

 Conclusion

-This article has taught you to create a manual or automatic event log to analyze the collections created in the system.
-Now that the event log is duly recorded, it is possible to analyze the event log causes.
-To do so, access the Analyzing an event log article.
+Now that the event log is properly created, it is possible to identify and specify the causes of detected problems To do so, access the Analyzing an event log article.

 Was this article helpful?